JontySinai/jontysinai.github.io/_posts/2020-04-19-understanding-bayesian-inference.md

     P(\; \theta \;|\; \mathscr{D} \;) = \frac{ P(\; \mathscr{D} \;|\; \theta \;)P(\; \theta \;) }{ P(\; \mathscr{D} \;)}.
 \\]

-The posterior distribution takes into account our uncertainty over \\(\theta\\) (incoporated in the prior distibution), adjusted by the actual data that we observed (incoporated in the likelihood, and also the evidence of the data).
+The posterior distribution takes into account our uncertainty over \\(\theta\\) (incorporated in the prior distribution), adjusted by the actual data that we observed (incorporated in the likelihood, and also the evidence of the data).
 The combination of the likelihood with the prior makes the posterior distribution suitable for estimating optimal values of \\(\theta\\) with the added measure of uncertainty.

 >How does this posterior distribution help us?